 As Jesus said in John 15:1–5, we could do nothing at all if it weren’t for his divine presence within us.
 “I am the vine,” he said, “you are the branches. . . .
 Apart from me you can do nothing.”

 The idea that we can save ourselves by doing lots of good works shows a complete misunderstanding of what’s really going on here.
-The fact of the matter is that we don’t actually do any good works.
-God does good works through us.
+The fact of the matter is that we can’t do any good works by ourselves.
+Rather, we do good works from God.

 Remember, God created us.
 In fact, God is continually creating us and holding us in existence every moment.
 If God’s divine presence and power were withdrawn from us even for a second, we would instantly vanish.
 And without the power of God’s love sustaining us and giving us life moment by moment, we could do nothing at all.
 As Psalm 104 says poetically: